Do You Know How to IFAK?

 Quick Summary

-An IFAK is for life-threatening injuries, containing items like tourniquets, chest seals, and hemostatic agents.
-Always buy vetted gear from reputable sources like North American Rescue, and never rely on counterfeit products found on general marketplaces.
-Proper training is essential to effectively use these life-saving tools.
+An IFAK is crucial for life-threatening injuries, containing items like tourniquets, chest seals, and hemostatic agents.
+Always buy from vetted sources to avoid counterfeits.
+Proper application, guided by the MARCH algorithm and professional training, is essential for survival.

 Chapters